Library Partners

 Publishing platform and hosting

-Support for the technical environment required to run fully open journal operations.
+Support for the technical environment required to operate fully open journal publishing.

 Editorial workflow systems